filecoin-project/filecoin-docs/docs/project/related-projects.md

 ---
 # Related projects

 Filecoin is a highly modular project that is itself made out of many different protocols and tools.
-Many of these exist as their own projects under the overall support of [Protocol Labs](https://protocol.ai).
+Many of these exist as their own projects, supported by [Protocol Labs](https://protocol.ai).
 Learn more about them below.

 ## libp2p